-This creamy potato cabbage soup is pure comfort in a bowl.
-It's an easy recipe for a filling family dinner.
+This creamy cabbage soup is pure comfort in a bowl.
+It's an easy recipe for a filling family dinner suitable for any day of the week.

-❤️ Why I like This Creamy Cabbage Soup
+❤️ What is my Creamy Cabbage Soup like?

 📃 Ingredient Overview and Easy Substitutions